-The project is a work in progress, and my focus is finding an answer to the trigger which activates our love for knowledge.
-I have interviewed artists from around the world on a residency program Cultivamos Cultura in Sao Luish (Portugal), asking them when did they fall in love with knowledge, what is knowledge and which subject would they invent and introduce into the school curriculum.
-I am searching for the period of time when we discovered and started to yearn for knowledge.
-Was it in the time when we were educated?
-Or later in life?
-How to awake person’s desire for new knowledges that can be used on a daily basis?
-The project is a critique of existing school systems, which are constructed on information recipience, without their practical use.
+This project is a work in progress in which I focus on finding the trigger that activates our love of knowledge.
+During the residency programme Cultivamos Cultura in São Luis (Portugal), I interviewed artists from around the world and asked them when exactly they fell in love with knowledge, what knowledge is, and which subject they would like to invent and introduce into the school curriculum.
+I am pinpointing the exact period of time when we discovered knowledge and began to yearn for it.
+Was it during regular education?
+Or was it later in life?
+How do we awake a person’s desire for new knowledge that can be used on a daily basis?
+The project is a critique of existing school systems, which are based on receiving information without practical use.

 Knowledge comes from my interacting with the world.
 Gail Hocking